DTIV/VegaShowcase/readme.md

 Index.js
 ----

-This is where the Apollo client is created for HTTP and Websocket connection to the Vega GraphQl Server.
+This is where the Apollo client is created for HTTP and Websocket connection to the Vega GraphQl Server, and where the react App is rendered to view.

 - All documentation for creating a client can be found [here] (https://www.apollographql.com/docs/react/get-started/)

 - Once the client is created ApolloProvider is wrapped around the React App provided with the client.